 Non-pharmacological interventions for MS focus primarily on physical and psychological rehabilitation.
 Non pharmacological-cognitive treatment involves aerobic training and exercise, interventions which aim to improve the quality of the patients' sleep, and neuropsychological rehabilitation, aiming aims both to improve cognitive disorders, and to increase patients' awareness of the deficits they have in performing activities of daily living [6].
-Finally, among the innovative treatments applied in recent years are whole body cryostimulation [7], brain stimulation techniques such as the transcranial magnetic stimulation (TEMS) and the transcranial direct current stimulation (tDCS) [8] and even computer-based training programs [9].
+Finally, among the innovative treatments applied in recent years are whole body cryostimulation [7], brain stimulation techniques such as the transcranial magnetic stimulation (tDCS) [8] and even computer-based training programs [9].
 The specific therapeutic methods aim, among other things, to improve the clinical picture of the patient through the stimulation of the plasticity of the central nervous system [6].